loopstick/ESP32_Tutorial/README.md

    - Click “Upload”
    - Look for errors in the bottom window of the program
      - Errors?
 Raise your hand for help or visit [troubleshooting](http://arduino.cc/en/Guide/Troubleshooting)
-   - Look for the amber LED on your Arduino to be blinking
+   - Look for an amber LED blinking rapidly and a red LED blinking slowly on the other side of the USB connector
      - No blinking?
 Raise your hand for help or visit [troubleshooting](http://arduino.cc/en/Guide/Troubleshooting)

-### Is this thing on?
+### Is this thing really on?
-Copy the code below into a new Arduino sketch or download and open the example sketch: [HelloWorld.ino](https://github.com/loopstick/ArduinoTutorial/blob/master/examples/HelloWorld/HelloWorld/HelloWorld.ino)
+Copy the code below into a new Arduino sketch or download and open this example sketch: [HelloWorld.ino](/examples/HelloWorld/HelloWorld.ino)

 ```cpp